 - Find resources on starting a nonprofit organization

 Love Library Network Site at UNL

-Love Library at the University of Nebraska-Lincoln is a Cooperating Collection, serving the citizens of Nebraska and the region.
+Love Library at the University of Nebraska-Lincoln is a Network Site, serving the citizens of Nebraska and the region.
 The staff at UNL Libraries' Ask Us service can answer questions about grants and foundations.

-To schedule individual or group training, contact the Coordinator of the Cooperating Collection, Robert Bolin, at email@example.com, 402-472-4418
+To schedule individual or group training, contact the point of contact for the Network Site, Robert Bolin, at email@example.com, 402-472-4418